FAQ(s)

 Yes.
 You are responsible for presenting your own personal testimony and questioning witnesses at a hearing.
 Although you may have a member of the university community or an attorney serve as an advisor at your hearing, they cannot represent you or speak on your behalf at the hearing.

-• I was involved in a situation that was documented in an Incident Report.
+• I was involved in an incident reported to the Office of Student Conduct.
 What happens next?

-If sufficient information is presented in the incident report, a letter called a Notice of Charges will be sent indicating the alleged violations and basic details of the incident will be emailed to your official university email account.
-The Notice of Charges will provide instructions on how to set up an initial meeting, known as a preliminary briefing, where you will be informed of your student rights and the options for resolution will be reviewed.
+The Office of Student Conduct will review the report to determine if the alleged misconduct is a potential violation.
+If sufficient information exists, an email/letter called a Notice of Charges will be sent to you indicating the specific violations alleged and providing basic details of the incident.
+The Notice of Charges will provide instructions on how to schedule an initial meeting, known as a preliminary briefing, where you will be informed of your student rights and the available resolution options.

 • If a court of law finds me not-guilty or ALL criminal charges are withdrawn, am I still subject to student conduct charges?

 At your preliminary briefing, you will have the opportunity to dispute the allegation of misconduct by pleading "not responsible" to the charge in question.
-By denying responsibility you are requesting to have your case decided by the appropriate hearing authority.
-If a student wishes to accept responsibility they will be given the opportunity to make a statement about their involvement in an incident.
+By denying responsibility you are requesting to have your case decided at a student conduct hearing.
+If a student wishes to accept responsibility and mutually resolve the matter, they have the opportunity to discuss the incident with their case officer before a sanction is determined.
 In all cases, students are assumed "not responsible" until proven otherwise.

 • If I am suspended or dismissed from KU, may I attend another institution of higher education before returning to Kutztown University?